FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 1. download the file to your computer

-2. Unarchive it by selecting it in your file explorer and pressing `extract all`.
+2. Unarchive it by selecting it in your file explorer and pressing `extract all'.

 3. Inside you will find 2 folders representing `resource_packs` and `behavior_packs`.